Thomas' dad has your parenting goals list

 - He says Thomas gets it now and has been doing school work over spring break

-(CNN)He got a lot of attention when he called out his son on some poor grades by holding up a sign at not one, but two NBA games.
+(CNN)He got a lot of attention when he called out his son on some poor grades by holding up a sign at not one but two NBA games.

 But Thomas' dad insists this isn't about him.

-"Thomas is the story, not me," he told CNN Friday.
+"Thomas is the story, not me," his dad, Tommy, told CNN Friday.
 "I don't believe in the hype."

-Thomas's dad, who declined to give his name, has gotten a lot of calls from TV shows and media outlets since pictures of him and his signs went viral.
+Tommy, who declined to give his last name, has gotten a lot of calls from TV shows and media outlets since pictures of him and his signs went viral.

 At the Cleveland Cavaliers-Charlotte Hornets game March 24, his professionally-made poster announced: "Thomas get your grades back up and next time you'll be here.
 Love, Dad."